You are here

 Choose Excellence at Desert Orthopaedic Center in Las Vegas and Henderson

 With years of experience and advanced training devoted to orthopaedic care, our specialty-trained doctors at Desert Orthopaedic Center are the region's experts in accurately diagnosing and effectively treating knee injuries and conditions, and they are dedicated to working with you to develop an appropriate treatment plan suited to your unique needs and goals.

-Our knee surgeons, Dr. John Baldauf, Dr. Roger Fontes, Dr. Matthew Fouse, Dr. Chad Hanson, Dr. Lawrence Huff, Dr. Parminder Kang, Dr. Michael Miao, Dr. Steven Nishiyama, Dr. William Stewart, Dr. Timothy Sutherland, Dr. Craig Tingey, Dr. Troy Watson, and Dr. Richard Winder, have the knowledge and expertise to accurately diagnose and effectively treat your injury or condition.
+Our knee surgeons, Dr. John Baldauf, Dr. Roger Fontes, Dr. Matthew Fouse, Dr. Chad Hanson, Dr. Lawrence Huff, Dr. Parminder Kang, Dr. Michael Miao, Dr. Steven Nishiyama, Dr. William Stewart, Dr. Timothy Sutherland, Dr. Craig Tingey, and Dr. Richard Winder, have the knowledge and expertise to accurately diagnose and effectively treat your injury or condition.

 To consult with a knee doctor at our practice, please request an appointment online or call (702) 731-4088 to be seen at one of our offices conveniently located in Las Vegas or Henderson, Nevada.